Introduction to the British Isles

 No. Ireland has never been a part of Great Britain.
 Great Britain is a geographical term that refers to Scotland, Wales and England.
 Great Britain is an island that lies to the east of Ireland.

 Although a sovereign state called the Kingdom of Great Britain existed between 1707 and 1801, Ireland was never a part of this kingdom.
-Instead, the Kingdom of Great Britain and the Kingdom of Ireland shared a legislative union.
-The Kingdom of Ireland was a client state that England had brought under its control.
-However, this was a personal union, not a real union.
+Instead, the Kingdom of Great Britain and the Kingdom of Ireland shared a legislative union, which was later formalized by the Act of Union 1800.
+The form of union prior to this act was a personal union, not a real union.
 A real union is where both states share the same governmental institutions.
 This was not the case between the Kingdom of Great Britain and the Kingdom of Ireland.
 In fact, the Kingdom of Ireland even had its own parliament.

 How did Ireland become a part of the UK?